 For the more determined, see the Rivers’ Hepste and Mellte falls, a good half days’ walk from the Pontneddfechan terminus stop (X55 route) takes in Scŵd-yr-Eira (where you can walk behind the fall!) and the three consecutive Clun-Gwyn Falls.

-In this Visit Wales ‘Year of Adventure’, look out for news of how you can have an adventure journey and visit four waterfalls in one day using the bus!
+Look out for news of how you can have an adventure journey and visit four waterfalls in one day using the bus!

 For a day out with a difference, there are two exotic local bus journeys you can make in Gower and walk back along the beautiful coast and countryside paths.